mariaseva/mariaseva/README.md

 - 👋 Hi, I’m @mariaseva
-- 👀 I’m interested in creating a public repository for Design Tools 1
+- 👀 I’m interested in creating a public repository for the Master in Design Distribution and Innovation of IAAC
-- 🌱 I’m currently learning how to create these and relating them to a project for another subject
+- 🌱 I’m currently using this tool as a portfolio to showcase the projects created for each module
-- 💞️ I’m looking to create, modify and learn how github works
+- 💞️ I hope you can navigate through the projects and get to know my work
-- 📫 How to reach me: slack, email will work
+- 📫 You can reach me at: sevaamaria@gmail.com

 <!---
 mariaseva/readme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.